top of page

 • Maximizing photosynthesis is what separates the average fig grower from the exceptional.

-Stakes are your best asset.
+• Stakes are your best asset.
 Instead of pruning a branch in the wrong location during dormancy, have the foresight that you can stake it instead into a new position.
 This will lead to more and earlier ripening fruits.

-As trees experience increased sap flow and metabolic rates, it’s ideal for uppotting and planting.
-Start propagation techniques like outdoor rooting, grafting, and air layering, taking advantage of the warmer soil temperatures.
+• Start propagation techniques like outdoor rooting, grafting, and air layering, taking advantage of the warmer soil temperatures.

-Fig Tree Care in the Summer
+Fig Tree Maintenance in the Summer

 Evaluate Your Fig Trees: 2 months after your last frost

-How much sunlight does your fig tree receive?
+1. How much sunlight does your fig tree receive?

 Without proper sunlight, as the fig tree is growing new leaves, the fruit buds will not set.